MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/report-saveaspdf-method.md

 ## Remarks
 You can use the SaveAsPdf method on the global Report object and on instances of a Report variable.
 If, at design time, you do not know the specific report that you want to run, then use this method (the static one) and specify the report object ID in the *Number* parameter.
-If you do know which report you want to run, then use the instance method [Report.SaveAsPdf(FileName: Text)](./report-saveaspdf-method.md).
+If you do know which report you want to run, then use the instance method [Report.SaveAsPdf(FileName: Text)](./reportinstance-saveaspdf-method.md).

-When you call **SaveAsPDF**, the report is generated and saved to "*FileName*."
+When you call **SaveAsPDF**, the report is generated and saved to the file specified in "*FileName*."
 A **Saving to PDF** window shows the status of the process.
 Note that the request page will not be shown.

 [!INCLUDE[report_download_file](../../includes/include-report-download-file.md)]